-My CV (linked here) has all of the pertinent details on my published academic projects.
+My CV (PDF linked here) has all of the pertinent details on my research and published academic projects.
 But although the CV is a comprehensive look at what I’ve been up to over the last 15 years, it doesn’t offer much in the way of additional details about those projects.
 Abstracts for published works, as well as key works in progress, are listed below.

-Designing, Dwelling, and Martha Stewart: The Visual Construction of Home.
+Good Things and the Good Home: Designing, Living, and Martha Stewart.
 Prospectus and chapters under review.

 This project is the first comprehensive book-length project not only to explore Martha Stewart, but more importantly to the field of cultural studies, to explore the rhetoric of design.
 In today’s culture, it is almost impossible to think of an aspect of the home Martha Stewart is not involved with: she sells products for every room in the home from the kitchen to the bedroom to the laundry room, furniture to fill and decorate the home, lawn and garden products for the outside of the home, the very home itself (for the better part of a decade, KB Homes sold Stewart-branded suburbs), and publications which direct consumers on how best to make use of these products in the quest for a better life.
 There is no more prominent figure in the design of 21st-century domestic life than Martha Stewart, making Stewart’s discourse and products critical texts in how we imagine and live in the home.